Last updated: May 31st, 2023

 Best For: Hardcore camping couples

-ALPS Mountaineering is a company that makes quality cold-weather tents, and the Tasmanian Mountaineering Tent is no exception.
+ALPS Mountaineering tents are quality cold-weather tents, and the Tasmanian Mountaineering Tent is no exception.

 The lightweight aluminum poles are pre-attached, so set-up is quick and easy.

-Although this ALPS Mountaineering Tent lacks a snow skirt, it still performs well in snowy conditions, and the double walls ensure it stays toasty inside.
+Although this ALPS Mountaineering Tent lacks a snow skirt, it still performs well snow camping, and the double walls ensure it stays toasty inside.
 The interior all-mesh walls are also super breathable.

 Another aspect that sets this tent apart is its gear loft and mesh storage pockets.